daattali/beautiful-jekyll/_posts/2019-04-04-Requirement-Analysis-Guidelines.md

 ## BPMN Vs UML

 BPMN stands for Business Process Modeling Notation.
 It is a graphical notation style; In other word, a visual language.
 BPMN is a flow chart based modeling language.
-It describes processes as flow of activities, or actions, arranged in swimming lanes, representing activity performers
+It describes processes as flow of activities, or actions, arranged in swimming lanes, representing activity performers.

 Basic Components:
+	1. Swimming Lane: Independent Process (Divider between processes)
-1. Swimming Lane
+	2. Lane:  Functionality or Activity within a Swimming Lane
-2. Event: Mark start and end of a process.
+	3. Event:  Mark start and end of a process.
-3. Gateway: Control process flow, Can test a decision.
+	4. Gateway: Control process flow, Can test a decision.
-4. Activity: Process or Sub process.
+	5. Activity: Process or Sub process.
 Naming convention should use verb and noun
-5. Sequence Flow: A solid arrow that connects Event, Activity, and Gateway
+	6. Sequence Flow: A solid arrow that connects Event, Activity, and Gateway

 {: .box-success}
 Enjoy !!!